stresimpek/RAGVault/README.md

 # 📖 Overview

 **RAGVault** is a full-stack Retrieval-Augmented Generation (RAG) application for analyzing and querying large collections of PDF documents using AI.

-This system is designed for scenarios where users need to quickly extract precise information from **many documents at once** without manually reading everything.
+Built for users that need to quickly extract information from **many documents at once** without manually reading everything.

-### 🎯 Example Use Cases
+### Example Use Cases

-- Searching answers across hundreds or thousands of PDFs
+- Searching answers across dozens of PDFs
-- Research paper exploration and citation checking
+- Research paper exploration
 - Technical document Q&A
 - Internal knowledge base search
 - Compliance and policy document lookup
 - Academic literature review assistant

-RAGVault processes PDFs into vector embeddings, retrieves the most relevant passages, and generates answers grounded in the source text — complete with **direct quoted citations** and an interactive PDF viewer for verification.
+RAGVault processes PDFs into vector embeddings, retrieves the most relevant passages, and generates answers, complete with **direct quoted citations** and a PDF viewer for verification.

 ---

 # ✨ Features

-- 📄 Multi-document PDF ingestion
+- Multi-document PDF ingestion
-- 🧠 Retrieval-Augmented Generation (RAG) Q&A
+- Retrieval-Augmented Generation (RAG) Q&A
-- 📍 Grounded answers with quoted sources
+- Grounded answers with quoted sources
-- 👁️ Split-view chat + PDF reader
+- Split-view chat + PDF reader
-- 🔎 Click-to-open citation viewer
-- 🎯 Automatic page jump to source
-- 🗑️ File and vector index deletion
-- ⚡ FastAPI backend
+- FastAPI backend
-- 🌐 Next.js frontend
+- Next.js frontend
-- 🐳 Fully Dockerized stack
+- Fully Dockerized stack

 ---